How do I make my story eligible for curation and distribution?

-When you finish a draft and click “Ready to publish?”, you will see an option to allow curators to review your story.
-If the curators end up reviewing and selecting your story, it will be added to one or more topics on Medium and recommended to readers interested in those topics on our homepage, in our app, and in our Digest email, through our metered paywall.
+When you finish a draft and click Publish, you will see an option to allow curators to review your story.
+If the curators review and select your story, it becomes eligible for recommendation to readers via our homepage, our app, and our Digest email.
+Your story will also become part of our metered paywall.

 If you are in the Medium Partner Program, this option will also enable your story to earn money.